zac-garby/argtyper/README.md

-# ArgTyper
+# argtyper

-### A JavaScript argument-type-checker, without the need for preprocessing or compiling.
+### JS Type-Constraints without compilation.

 Type checking is very useful in JavaScript - it helps catch a number of different bugs.
 However, to actually use type checking normally, you'd install a library such as Flow, which is great, but you have to compile your program.
 This not only takes time, but is annoying to set up.

-ArgTyper, (working title), is a better way to implement type checking for function arguments.
+argtyper, is a better way to implement type checking for function arguments.
 Because of the way it works, it's only _possible_ at the moment to do it for arguments - sadly not variable declarations.
 But, that's not a huge problem because most of the bugs actually come from wrongly typed arguments.

 ## Installation

-If you're using npm, you can just run this command to install [ArgTyper](https://www.npmjs.com/package/argtyper):
+If you're using npm, you can just run this command to install [argtyper](https://www.npmjs.com/package/argtyper):

 ```
 $ npm install --save argtyper